 We stated at the beginning of this section that understanding the role of a facilitator is quite straightforward, but, well, that is not entirely true.
 The way that a person understands facilitation and the role of a facilitator will largely depend on different cultural/educational/social perspectives and the like.
 Since learners, and also facilitators, come from a wide range of backgrounds, we can see many different images and expectations of the facilitator, based on different understandings of their role and place in the learning process and their professional and work practices.
 It also depends on the type of learning mobility that they are facilitating.
 They can be youth leaders in youth exchanges and work camps, or mentors of volunteers, or coaches of young people on their solidarity job placement.
-Or their role can be clearly limited to facilitating process, how strongly they are shaping it and how direct they are about it.
+Or their role can be clearly limited to facilitating the learning process.
+The role will determine how much involvement the facilitator has in the learning process, how strongly they are shaping it and how direct they are about it.
 There are other factors that influence this too, including:

-- age of the learners; - their level of autonomy in learning; - previous connections in the group (do the learners know each other from before?); - experience and competences of the facilitator(s); - values of learners and facilitators and their interaction; - ► ...
+- age of the learners; - their level of autonomy in learning; - previous connections in the group (do the learners know each other from before?); - experience and competences of the facilitator(s); - values of learners and facilitators and their interaction; - ...